A psychotherapist who is forever inspired by the power of humans to heal and reclaim their lives.

 Tami Sasson is a Licensed Clinical Social Worker in the State of New York.

-She has been in clinical practice for 6 years and working with humans in the capacity of social work for 10.
-She has been an Embodiment Coach for 2 years.
+She has been in clinical practice for 7 years and working with humans in the capacity of social work for 11.
 Tami has specialized in the areas of trauma and attachment for her entire career.
 Her work is heavily informed by Bessel Van Der Kolk, Pete Walker, Peter Levine, Richard Schwartz, Brene Brown & Gabor Mate.
 She is trained in Internal Family Systems, EMDR, DBT, Somatic Therapy and Trauma-Informed Movement.
 She receives ongoing supervision, a therapist, and also provides supervision to coaches and therapists as well as consultation for coaching companies.

 Tami is committed to life long unlearning of white supremacy & colonization.
 She believes in collective liberation through personal healing and does not shy away from discomfort and not knowing.
 She understands that what impacts us is more than our personal experience and continues to be willing to learn and grow through trainings and client led experiences.
 Tami approaches her work always with a beginners mind and and courageous openness.
 Tami also believes that laughter is medicine and that we find healing in the most unexpected places when we allow ourselves to open to the miracles of life.